 If your turtle is sleeping too much, it’s most likely because of sickness, even when it’s not cold.
 In that case, you should contact the vet and seek proper medical advice.

-Diet and tank’s environment play vital roles in determining the health status of turtles.
-Ensure that you give the turtle a well-rounded diet and the tank’s parameters are met to prevent most illnesses.
+Diet and the tank’s environment play vital roles in determining the health status of turtles.
+Ensure that you give the turtle a well-rounded diet and that the tank’s parameters are met to prevent most illnesses.